Google Analytics 4 Is Here: Are You Ready?

 Making the Switch to Google Analytics 4: 3 Easy Questions for Your Agency

-Universal Analytics access will expire in 14 months.
+Universal Analytics access will expire 18 months from the start of the new year.
 That might sound like a lot of time, but it is crucial for businesses and marketing agencies alike to hit the ground running now so they have a good understanding of how Google Analytics 4 works and how to leverage insights from the platform to achieve their business goals.

 In the early days of this “countdown,” the following questions can help you determine if your agency has a game plan to move clients to Google Analytics 4: